Usage

 fying ports, only the statistics from the given port are re-

 ported.
-With summary the statistics of each port is summed.
+With summary the statistics of each port are summed.

 update